adam-wozniak/website/_portfolios/2021-08-16-first-indie-video-game.md

 ---
 title: First indie video game release
 date: 2021-10-04 00:00:00
-description: I’m currently in development on my first indie mobile game for release on the App Store and Google Play Store.
+description: I’m currently in development on my first indie mobile game for release on the Apple App Store and Google Play Store.
 Click here to try it now...
 featured_image: /images/first-indie-video-game-release.jpg
 ---